story60247

 EW Sweet!

 You crouch over the grassy patch.
-You pick a handful of the onions, shake them to get some of the dirt off, then stuff them in the skinny pocket of your bag.
-When you return to her side, you notice that she's still wearing that stern expression.
+You pick a handful more, shake them to get some of the dirt off, then stuff them in the skinny pocket of your bag.
+It'll smell a little onion-y later, but you don't mind.

 EW What?